Hydra9268/ZGESO/README.md

 `|count #` = Handler to track a sequence of objectives

-`|only if` = Conditional handler
+`|only if` and `|only if not` = Conditional handlers

 For example<br>
 `|only if ZGV.Utils.GetPlayerPreciseLevel() < 6 and _G.GetCurrentMapZoneIndex() == 712`<br>
-Only allow this step if the player's precise level is less than 6 and the current map zone index equals 712 (which is Elsweyr)
+Only allow this step if the player's precise level is less than 6 and the current map zone index equals 712 (Elsweyr)

 `|only if not ZGV.QuestTracker:IsQuestComplete("A City in Black")`<br>
 Only allow this step if the player hasn't completed the quest.